What is Rail Corrugation?

 • Roaring Rails

-The way these different types of corrugation are identified is by there wavelenth-fixing and damage mechanisms, the most common wavelength-fixing mechanism is the P2 resonance of a vehicle’s unsprung mass on the track stiffness, this in significant half of the six types of corrugation.
+The most common wavelength-fixing mechanism is the P2 resonance of a vehicle’s unsprung mass on the track stiffness, which significantly contributes to half of these six types.

 Corrugation measurement systems